hiringManager/ChromeOS-With-Android/README.md

 # ChromeOS-With-Android

 This is a simplified method of installing ChromeOS on most Computers - and with Android support.
+It works incredibly well, even from a flash drive or something, since ChromeOS is based off of Gentoo.
+In fact, running it from a usb2 isn't significantly worse than an ssd after the long usb2-flavored boot - since so much of the OS is cached to ram.

-### Here's the Original Guide
+### Here's the Original Guide Before I make fun of it

 https://beebom.com/how-install-chrome-os-on-pc/

 He makes the process needlessly complicated, and also does something that I find terribly annoying.
-He advertises in his 1-line shell script and that's just bad manners.
+He advertises in his 1-line shell script -- and that's just bad manners.
 Also he ran **figlet as sudo**, and I can't respect a man who does that.
+Additionally the 'magic script' he talks about is literally the one code block that I threw in this.

-Thanks to him I can do this with crouton easily though.
+Thanks to him I can do this with crouton easily though lol.

-#### How to Install
+# Installation

 * Download recovery Image (Usually Samus): https://cros-updates-serving.appspot.com/